 Rachel Carson Trail

-The Rachel Carson Trail is a 35.7 mile (57.4 km) hiking tail entirely within Allegheny County, north of Pittsburgh, extending from the Harrison Hills County Park to North Park.
-The trail is intended to be used exclusively by hikers and permission from landowners was obtained on this basis.
+The Rachel Carson Trail is a 45-mile (73 km) hiking tail entirely within Allegheny County, north of Pittsburgh, extending from the Harrison Hills County Park to North Park.
+The trail is intended to be used exclusively by hikers and runners and permission from landowners was obtained on this basis.

 The trail was conceived and built, and is continuously maintained by the Pittsburgh Council, American Youth Hostels.
+The Rachel Carson Trails Conservancy (RCTC) now maintains the trail.
 The whole trail is marked with yellow "blazes."
 A double 'blaze" indicates a turn ahead.